ncats/RaMP-BackEnd/README.md

 Make certain that you have python 3.8 or later.

 #### Integrated Development Environment ####
 Using an IDE makes writing code much simpler.
-If you are familiar with R, Rstudio is the IDE for R.

-Another option is to use pyDev for Eclipse for python:
+One option is to use pyDev for Eclipse for python:
   - download Eclipse: https://www.eclipse.org/downloads/
   - install the pyDev software into Eclipse: http://www.wikihow.com/Install-Pydev-on-Eclipse

-Yet another option is to use PyCharm.

 #### Documentation ####
 The package is being documented using Sphinx: https://samnicholls.net/2016/06/15/how-to-sphinx-readthedocs/ and http://autoapi.readthedocs.io/